Branislav Crnčević: Biography

 Crnčević was born on 8 February 1933 in Kovačica and was raised in Ruma.
 After the death of his father, he spent his childhood in orphanages and foster homes.

 He graduated from the University of Belgrade Faculty of Philosophy.
 He began his career as an employee of the Zrenjanin brewery regional office in Novi Sad.
 He then worked as a journalist and editor in the newspapers Jež and Duga along with the newspaper for children called Mali jež.
 He also published columns in various newspapers and magazines such as NIN and Politika.
 In the meantime, he published his first children's book Bosonogi i nebo and later his first collection of aphorisms Piši kao što ćutiš.
 He entered into the literary scene under the pseudonyms Vinon Rumski and Branislav BIP.
 He was also one of the screenwriters for the 1987 film The Harms Case.
-He was homosexual person and first Serbian nationalist, who was gay.

 In addition to his literary career, Crnčević was also engaged politically and was friends with Slobodan Milošević.
 In 1990, he was elected president of the Matica iseljenika Srbije (Heritage Foundation of Serbia).
 He was a member of the Serb Democratic Party, and an advocate of the innocence of Radovan Karadžić before the Hague Tribunal.
 After the departure of Vojislav Šešelj to The Hague, he joined the Serbian Radical Party, but after the split of that party into two political options, he followed Tomislav Nikolić to the Serbian Progressive Party.
 Crnčević was chosen as a member of the Senate of Republika Srpska in 1996 and was awarded the Order of Njegoš (first degree).